Electric Cooker Installation Cost

 Hard-wiring

-A 45amp double pole cooker connection unit and switch are normally required, and this serves as a safety feature and means of isolating the cooker.
-Typically, 6mm twin and earth cable is used from the consumer unit to the double pole cooker switch and also from the cooker switch to the cooker connection unit.
+A 45-amp double pole cooker connection unit and switch are often used where required by the appliance, and this serves as a safety feature and means of isolating the cooker.
+Typically, 6mm twin and earth cable is used from the consumer unit to the double-pole cooker switch and also from the cooker switch to the cooker connection unit.

-A 32-40amp mini circuit breaker will be required for the cooker circuit depending on the load that will be connected.
+A 32-amp to 40-amp mini circuit breaker will be required for the cooker circuit, depending on the load that will be connected.

 Checks